 Your resume is an essential marketing tool you can use to get noticed by recruiters and hiring managers for your dream job.
 But if you don’t have the experience or are switching careers, sometimes the traditional chronological resume won’t do.

 That’s when you want to focus on crafting a functional or skills based resume.
+Be sure to include a cover letter too when applying for the job.

 Download The #1 Skills Based Functional Resume Template